Anicaaa/todolist-challenge/README.md

 On the client side (frontend) I used React function components.
 As I could not work with the server side properly, I had to find an alternative.
 I created functions called ```deleteList``` and ```taskCompleted``` which allows the user to mark and/or delete a completed task.
 If my server worked correctly, this should have been done on the server side using DELETE ```app.delete``` and UPDATE ```app.post``` and then connect them using the ```useEffect```, ```API``` and ```Axios```.

-Another difficulty I faced was with git control. <https://stackoverflow.com/questions/62056294/github-folders-have-a-white-arrow-on-them>
+Another difficulty I faced was with git control.
+[White arrow folder](https://stackoverflow.com/questions/62056294/github-folders-have-a-white-arrow-on-them)
-I solved the issue by deleting .git from VSCode.
+I solved the issue by deleting .git from VSCode and by typing ```git init``` and created a new repository on GitHub.